jcoffin/ClientList/README.md

 Install all dependencies
 $ npm install

-Build Webpack builds the dependency graph and creates a bundle in /public
+Build Webpack
 $ npm run

-Start the express server and DB
+Start the express server and database
 $ npm start

+Seed database with provided data
+$ npm run seed

 To name the database what you want open server/database/index.js and change the yourDB variable value to what you would like the database name to be.